elucian/bee/syntax/overview.md

 **Notes:**
 * Parameters are enumerated in a tuple;
-* Input parameters can be optional, output parameters are mandatory;
+* Some parameters can be optional if initial value is declared;
 * Optional parameters are initialized with pair-up operator ":";
-* Input parameters are defined with "∈" and transfer value: _by copy_;
+* Native types are input parameters transfer value: _by copy_;
-* Output parameters are defined with "@" and transfer value: _by share_;
+* Composite type and object parameters transfer value: _by share_;

 ### Results

 A rule can have multiple results.
-For binding results to variables we are using operator: ":="
+Result variables must be declared and assigned.

 **Example:**
 ```** rule with two results "s" and "d"
-** x is mandatory y is optional
+** parameter x is mandatory y is optional
-rule com(x ∈ Z, y:0 ∈ Z) => (s, d @ Z):
+rule com(x ∈ Z, y:0 ∈ Z) => (s, d ∈ Z):
   alter s := x + y;
   alter d := x - y;
 return;